I paid for it, and know its coming, but some reason having food delivered to my door is always exciting and every time I holla:

 My boyfriend is dairy free.
 The poor soul.

-So no cheese or yoghurt- and none of that lovely milk float milk for him.
+So no cheese or yoghurt and none of that lovely milk off the float for him.

 However, there is another solution!

 But how?!
-Well, because we have thought long and hard (ok, it was neither long, nor hard) and come up with ways to use up that left over nut pulp you will get at the end.
-You can use this in cakes, bakes, add it to porridge- or you can add it to granola like we did.
+Well, because we've thought long and hard (ok, it was neither long, nor hard) and come up with ways to use up that left over nut pulp you will get at the end.
+You can use this in cakes, bakes, add it to porridge or you can add it to granola like we did.

-You can totally make your own, or you could just use a single piece of muslin... or if you want minimal faff, just use a fine sieve.
+You can totally make your own, or you could just use a single piece of muslin.
+If you want minimal faff, just use a fine sieve.